Lashkar’s operational commander Lakhvi sentenced to 15 years in jail

 We welcome Pakistan's arrest of terrorist leader Zakiur Rehman Lakhvi as an important step in holding him responsible for his role in supporting terrorism and its financing," the US state department's bureau of South and Central Asian affairs said on Twitter.
 It also said, "we will follow his prosecution & sentencing closely & urge that he be held accountable for his involvement in the Mumbai attacks."

 Lakhvi is one of the masterminds of the Mumbai attacks.
-He was arrested by the Pakistan authorities on

-January 2 on charges of terror financing.
+He was arrested by the Pakistan authorities on January 2 on charges of terror financing.
 His arrest came five years after he was granted bail.

 Lakhvi remained low key following his bail.
-However Intelligence Bureau officials tell OneIndia that he continued nurturing the outfit and its cadres.
+However, Intelligence Bureau officials tell OneIndia that he continued nurturing the outfit and its cadres.